noripcord/stremio-arm-compile/README.md

 # stremio-arm-compile

 Hi!
-If you have an ARM computer, use linux (ubuntu 20 for now) and would like to use Stremio, here's what you should do:
+If you have an ARM computer, use linux (only ubuntu 20 is supported for now) and would like to use Stremio, here's what you should do:

 sudo /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/noripcord/stremio-arm-compile/main/ubuntu_20.sh)"